makehumancommunity/makehuman-static-website/content/Assets/AssetPacks/_index.md

 * [Shoes 03]({{< relref "shoes03" >}}): A set of boots
 * [Skirts 02]({{< relref "skirts02" >}}): A set of skirts
 * [Underwear 02]({{< relref "underwear02" >}}): A set of female underwear and bikinis

+## Secondary mirror

+Please only use this if the download links on the subpages above do not work.
+The mirror has a much tighter traffic quota and there's a risk it might get shut down if overloaded.

+The secondary mirror is [here](http://files2.makehumancommunity.org)

+The primary download site and the mirror are on two different ISPs in different parts of the country.
+If you still have trouble downloading, the best guess is that there's a routing issue on your side or between you and Sweden.